bigOconstant/dailycodingproblem90/README.md

 Good morning!
 Here's your coding interview problem for today.

-This questino was asked by Google.
+This question was asked by Google.

 Given an integer `n` and a list of intergers `l`, write a function that randomly generates a number from `0` to `n-1` that isn't in `l`
 (uniform).